gsai29/Implementation-of-Forward-and-Inverse-Kinematics-to-Perform-Pick-and-Place-on-UR5-Robot/README.md

 3. Connect the UR5 controller to the host machine using an ethernet cable.
 4. Assign a static address, in our case, 192.168.0.77 .
 Assign the same along with port number as 500002, in the external control program in the teach pendant.
 5. Run the external control program.
-6. Run the following command, wherein tool_device_name refers to the robotiq gripper's name.  roslaunch ur_robot_driver ur5e_bringup.launch robot_ip:=192.168.0.100 tool_device_name:=/tmp/ttyUR
+6. Run the following command, wherein tool_device_name refers to the robotiq gripper's name.  `roslaunch ur_robot_driver ur5e_bringup.launch robot_ip:=192.168.0.100 tool_device_name:=/tmp/ttyUR`

 # Step 3 - Inverse Kinematics Code
+Add the python file from this repo into your workspace.
 As the python file, ur5_inv_py has inverse kinematics for UR5 coded, in Newton Raphson Method, you would be required to add the home configurations, screw matrices, the end effector pose in the code.

 # Step 4 - Validation of inverse kinematics using Forward Kinematics
 Using the topic that the robot subscribes to, /scaled_pos_joint_traj_controller/command trajectory_msgs/JointTrajectory, you can easily try to move the robot by publishing the joint values from the terminal.